fmaste/Haskell/doc/TypeCheckingAndInference.md

 overloading by its own. ***How can the compiler be unambiguously sure what the developer wants?***

-Maybe create a set of "default rules" to follow but this is not a simple scripting language?
+Maybe create a set of "default rules" to follow? but this is not a simple scripting language.
 A defaulting mechanism exists for the ```Num``` class and it's considered a wart on the language that is almost exclusively used for GHCi.
 In other words, Haskell targets [safety first, not usability first](https://www.youtube.com/watch?v=iSmkqocn0oQ).